Making BORN data entry easier: Resources for midwives and improvements to the BIS

 Continuous improvement to the BIS

 In April of 2021, the AOM announced that BORN introduced several improvements to the BIS that were recommended by the BORN KT TF.
 These improvements included the addition of clear language on the timing of encounters, new data elements to capture care provided after a pregnancy loss or termination and the addition of a supportive care data element to capture non-pharmacological pain management techniques during labour.
-A full breakdown of each midwifery-relevant change from 2021 can be found in the following resources from BORN Ontario:
+A full breakdown of each midwifery-relevant change from 2021 can be found in on this page of the AOM website (login required) under "Enhancements to the BIS".

 Moving forward, the AOM has continued to work with BORN to support BIS enhancements that reflect the unique aspects of midwifery care.
 In March 2022, the BORN KT TF submitted several new recommendations for BIS improvements.
 Some of these recommendations were in response to midwives’ feedback for further improvements to the newly launched 2021 enhancements.
 Other recommendations include those specific to the consultations and transfers of care sections of the BIS to improve clarity and ensure proper pre-population of previously entered information.
 If accepted, these new changes will be implemented in April of 2023.